You know what an ordinary breakfast waffle looks like: brown, cellular. Maybe there's a square of butter on there somewhere.

 Bubble waffles are different.
 They're spherical, almost three-dimensional, and they often arrive accompanied in some way by ice cream.
 They look like a waffle from an especially decadent future.
 Are you craving one now?
 Here's where to satisfy that craving in the Valley.

-1250 East Apache Boulevard, #112, Tempe
+Mango Rabbit1250 East Apache Boulevard, #112, Tempe

-This little tea shop has a huge teddy bear welcoming you upon entering, but don’t let the tiny shop fool you.
-Mango Rabbit is big on innovation, and here to champion Asian culture in the Valley.
-“I want to create a place that can bridge cultures,” owner Peggy Huang says.
-“We like to try new, different things.
+The tea shop Mango Rabbit is small in size but big on creativity.
+It's here to champion Asian culture in the Valley, owner Peggy Huang says.
+“I want to create a place that can bridge cultures.
+We like to try new, different things.
 We look at whatever is popular in Asia, integrate this into new items, and bring this to Arizona.”
-Take for instance their Ube Bubble Waffles, with ube (a currently popular kind of purple yam) sourced directly from the Philippines, or their Rose Bubble Waffles cooked with rose petals that have soaked for 15 hours.
+That includes the Ube Bubble Waffles, with ube (a currently popular kind of purple yam) sourced directly from the Philippines, or the Rose Bubble Waffles, cooked with rose petals that have soaked for 15 hours.

-13000 West Indian School Road, Suite A-14, Litchfield Park
+Teacup Boba13000 West Indian School Road, Suite A-14, Litchfield Park

-1050 South Terrace Road, #112, Tempe
+Bubbleology1050 South Terrace Road, #112, Tempe

 We Believe Local Journalism is Critical to the Life of a City